Deepgreen-studio/EHx-Donate/readme.txt

 == Description ==

-The **EHx Member** plugin is a powerful tool designed to simplify and streamline the user registration process on your WordPress site.
-This plugin allows you to create customizable, mobile-friendly frontend registration forms with support for AJAX submissions, robust validation, and error handling.
-Ideal for membership websites, the plugin enables the creation of new WordPress users with specific roles, integrates seamlessly with WordPress’s user management system, and supports custom fields for collecting additional user information.
+The EHx Donate plugin is a feature-rich tool designed to enhance donation management on your WordPress website.
+With a focus on user-friendly forms, AJAX submissions, and custom role assignments, this plugin makes it easy to handle donations and memberships while seamlessly integrating with WordPress’s built-in user system..

 == Key Features ==